 “Mm.
 What about this ‘unidentified’ chap?”

 He was reported by Milly’s sister, Doris.
-She’d been waiting for a bus, saw the chap go in and come out a few minutes later.
+She’d been waiting for a bus and saw the chap go in and come out a few minutes later.
 She thought he seemed in a bit of a hurry.
-Walked down to the Green Man car park, got in a car and drove off.”
+He walked down to the Green Man car park, got in a car and drove off.”

 “Description of the car?”